5-Step Simple Product Pricing Strategy for Beginners (And Business Owners Who Want to Do It Better)

 In this example, each bracelet costs $6.08 to make.
-That means, at the bare minimum, you must price the bracelet at $6.08 or higher.
+That means, you at least must price the bracelet at $6.08 or higher .

 You may be looking at this table thinking, “Seriously, Andi.
-You really expect me to do all this work?!”—and the answer is, I sure do!
-Too many business owners don’t know the cost of their products.
-They rely on guesswork and are shocked when they discover that their pricing just barely covers their costs.
+You really expect me to do all this work?!” —and the answer is, I sure do!
+Too many business owners don’t know their product cost.
+They rely on guesswork for their retail prices and are shocked when they discover that their pricing just barely covers their costs.

 Even if your guesses are off by a couple of dollars, over the course of a year, that adds up to A LOT of revenue lost.